-Part C: Building Simple Sentences.
-Write sentences using the information and details you listed.

-Part D: Building Compound Sentences.
-Use the words and, but, or, or so to combine your sentences.
+Part D: Building Compound Sentences .
+Use the words and , but , or , or so to combine your sentences.

+1.

+2.

+L.

 Part E: Building Complex Sentences.
 Use the words because, when, while or if to extend ideas.

+1.

+2.

+Part F: Building Questions.
+Write a question for each answer.

+1. What?

-- 1. What \\\\\?
-Two women are holding a star. - 2.
-Which \\\\\\?
+Two women are holding a star.

+2. Which?
 The planet Saturn is visible.

-Image #4
+The planet Saturn is visible.